theobald-software/theobald-software.github.io/content/_en/xtract-universal/table/extraction-settings.md

 ### Opening Extraction Settings
 Within the window "Define data source for SAP Tables" click **Extraction Settings**.
 The window "Table Settings" opens.

-{: .box-note }
-**Note:** if a technical SAP user does not have authorization rights to access *ENLFDIR* table, a corresponding error appears.
-After confirming the error message, the user can **still** adjust the extraction settings.

 {% include _content/en/tables/extraction-settings.md  %}

 ***********